The Rich Field Telescope or RFT has a long history. The idea behind the RFT is "how low of a power can I profitably use with a given objective".

 If we would like the 68 degree apparent field of a TeleVue Panoptic, the longest focal length available is 41mm, due to the limitations of a two-inch barrel: for a 7mm exit pupil this means we need an f-ratio of six or under.

 The Mel Bartels RFT page, mentioned earlier, notes the benefits of a super-wide eyepiece.
-Indeed if the goal is maximum nomber of stars visible in the apparent field, then an increased field (at the same exit pupil) is a clear win, since the "extra" field is just replacing blackness: this is assuming apparent field that you have to turn to see fully is valuable.
+Indeed if the goal is maximum number of stars visible in the apparent field, then an increased field (at the same exit pupil) is a clear win, since the "extra" field is just replacing blackness: this is assuming apparent field that you have to turn your head to see fully is valuable.
 The downside of the extra wide field is that for a 100-degree apparent-field eyepiece that fits in a two-inch focusser, the maximum possible focal length is about 27mm and the maximum for sale focal length is 21mm; with a 21mm Ethos eyepiece you need a primary f-ratio of three or under to get a 7mm exit pupil.
 That short a focal ratio, in a reflector or a refractor, will create problems: cost, aberrations, secondary size.

 It is difficult to create a refractor with a short focal ratio that has good optical quality -- "chromatic aberration" is a particular problem.
 And "apo" refractors, which are much better than doublets at color-correction, are quite expensive.
 Fortunately, in our RFT we are going to be using the lowest feasible powers, so we are not stressing the image-forming capabilities of our objective, and a decent doublet will be satisfactory.

 In the preceeding section we discussed how our RFT goals interact with real-world considerations about eyepieces and eyepiece size.